RishabhJain2018/rishabhjain2018.github.io/experience.md

     </div>
     <br>
         <div>
-        Responsible for the development of REST APIs and managing the infrastructure of InfoConnect.<br>
+        Responsible for the development of REST APIs and managing the infrastructure of InfoConnect.
         I was also responsible for Organizing college’s Tech-fest Zealicon along with its website and other management tasks.
         </div>
     </div>